jgathogo/mpesa_finance_tracker/tasks.md

 * **Important Note on Isar Schema Changes:** When modifying Isar `@collection` or `@Index` annotations (e.g., adding `unique: true`), you must:
     1. Run `flutter pub run build_runner build` to regenerate `.g.dart` files.
     2. **Clear app data** (or uninstall/reinstall the app) on your device/emulator to ensure the database schema is re-initialized correctly.
 Failing to do so can lead to unexpected behavior or crashes.
 * **Regular Codebase Cleanup:** Periodically review the codebase to remove unused imports, unnecessary files, and commented-out code.
 This keeps the project lean, readable, and improves maintainability for future development.
+* **Persistent Test Loading Error:** Encountered a persistent "Failed to load \"...\": Does not exist." error when attempting to run widget tests, even after `flutter clean` and `flutter pub get`.
+The test file `test/widget/features/transactions/transaction_card_test.dart` is confirmed to exist.
+This issue requires further external investigation (e.g., IDE/OS restart, path checks) before UI tests can be reliably executed.
+To be revisited.